nodesman/codefeed/README.md

 ## Configuration

-Codefeed requires an API key for the AI model you choose.
-This must be set as an environment variable.
+Codefeed requires a Google AI API key, which must be set as an environment variable: `GEMINI_API_KEY`.

-- For Gemini models: `GEMINI_API_KEY`
-- For GPT models: `OPENAI_API_KEY`

 Your model preference is stored locally in a `.codefeed/config.json` file in your project's root directory.